Finding interest in the the everyday and making the most of what we have.

 Spring walks along the beach at low tide reveal an array of life forms and textures.
 I am surprised to see so many dandelions growing on the sand.
 This is one hardy plant species!
 They are everywhere as are various small plants which find shelter around upturned rowing boats.
 As for the for barnacles, what can I say!
 The textures are so exquisite.
 Revealed at low tide, hundreds of them cling to wooden posts, transforming them into living beacons.
 It seems life will find any small crevice or gap, taking the opportunity to wedge itself in tightly.

 Summer has been unusually hot and dry.
-Therefore the grasses have turned gold early and autumn plants are already starting to flowering in August.
-The "wild meadow" area of the park has been left to it's own devices this year which I imagine is due to the ever increasing demands placed on the council works department.
-In previous years it has been a riot of colour.
-However this year I notice there is less variety as a few plants have become dominant.
-The early morning light reveals and highlights an amazing variety of subtle colours and textures.
+Therefore the grasses have turned gold early and autumn plants are already starting to flower in August.
+The "wild meadow" area of the park has been left to it's own devices this year.
+In previous years it has been a riot of colour but a just a few plants dominate.
+The early morning light highlights an amazing variety of textures.

 Create your own unique website with customizable templates.